 There are some promising signs that some of this may change — many hope that Google will eventually start having to use a more sophisticated removal system that can’t be so easily subverted, and some legal commentators have theorized that ROR has crossed the boundaries that protect its speech by intentionally making delisted complaints visible in search again.
 Recent changes in the SERPs also indicate that Google has begun to algorithmically devalue and demote ROR’s search engine rankings.

 So there is some hope.
 But in the meantime, business owners are only left with limited recourse.
 Unfortunately, this is the reality of trying to remove a Ripoff Report.
 If you truly want it gone, then it’s going to be an ongoing process that requires a lot of vigilance, resources, and no small amount of effort.

 Not much can be done to directly remove a Ripoff Report listing.
 But If you’re interested in building your business’ reputation online, Mediagistic’s digital marketing team can help.
-Available solutions include review building on major review platforms like Google My Business and Yelp, and reputation management services for most major review platforms.
+Available solutions include reputation management and monitoring services for most major review platforms.
 Contact us today to learn more about how we can help.